Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

-Set up a Royal Mail label printer for 6x4 labels, Click & Drop PDFs, scaling fixes and thermal printer workflows.
+Set up a Royal Mail label printer for 6x4 Click & Drop labels, fix tiny PDFs and stop barcode cutoffs.

 ·10 minutes reading

-Cover Image for Royal Mail label printer setup guide
+Cover Image for Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 A Royal Mail label printer setup should be boring.
 Buy postage, download the label, print a clean 6x4 label, stick it on the parcel.

-In real seller life, it often turns into a weird loop of A4 PDFs, browser print settings, tiny labels, cropped barcodes and wasted thermal stock.
+In real seller life, it often turns into A4 PDFs, browser print settings, tiny labels, cropped barcodes and wasted thermal stock.
 The printer is not always the problem.
 Most failures come from a mismatch between the Royal Mail or Click & Drop PDF, the printer driver paper size and the scale setting in the app you print from.

 Royal Mail 6x4 label printer setup workflow showing PDF, driver and thermal printer checks